 Do you think there is a misconception that being energy efficient is costly when it comes to home construction?

-Several years ago, energy efficient design and product was placed at a premium.
-Now, with a general community acceptance and far greater utilization of double glazing and photovoltaic power generation, the costs have fallen significantly.
-Today, with clever use of appropriate product and design, the cost to build sustainably is only marginally higher than conventional building.
+Several years ago, energy-efficient design and product were placed at a premium.
+Now, with general community acceptance and far greater utilization of double glazing and photovoltaic power generation, the costs have fallen significantly.
+Today, with clever use of appropriate product and design, the cost to build sustainably is only marginally higher than a conventional building.
 However, with the savings made in ongoing running costs, a sustainable home pays for itself in a very short time frame and the occupants are soon better off both financially and in the comfort that their home provides.

 What is TS Construction’s vision with energy-efficient housing for the next five to ten years?